-- 21. April 9 Tongdong Bai, Against Equality, Chapter 7 - 22.
-April 12 Tongdong Bai, Against Equality, Chapter 8 - 23.
-April 16 Student presentations
+- 21. April 4 Tongdong Bai, Against Equality, Chapter 7 - 22.
+April 8 Tongdong Bai, Against Equality, Chapter 8 - 23.
+April 11 Student presentations on Tongdong Bai

 An Indian Conception of Global Justice

 B.R.
 Ambedkar was a Dalit who opposed the caste system, put the reservation system in the Indian constitution, criticized Gandhi for holding onto the varna system, had no time for Hindutva, and wanted international organizations to intervene in Indian affairs.
 Luis Cabrera is a political theorist who draws upon Ambedkar to envision something like a world government.